 Following the war, Chevalier began appearing in French musical films in addition to working on stage.

-Coming to America, he became recognized as, in the words of film critic Leonard Maltin, "the epitome of French charm and sophistication."
-In 1929 he starred in his first Hollywood musical "Innocents of Paris."
-This was just two years after Al Jolson made history with the first all-talking motion picture.
-He was nominated for Academy Awards for The Love Parade (1929/1930) and The Big Pond (1929/1930).
-Making a dozen movies over the next seven years, Chevalier and his songs, such as "Mimi", "Louise", and "Valentine", became internationally popular.
+In 1928, Maurice and his wife, Yvonne, moved to Hollywood, where soon he was recognized (in the words of film critic Leonard Maltin) as "the epitome of French charm and sophistication."
+In 1929, his first Hollywood musical Innocents of Paris was released.
+This was only two years after Al Jolson made the first all-talking motion picture.
+Maurice was later nominated for Academy Awards for The Love Parade (1929/1930) and The Big Pond (1929/1930) and made a dozen musical comedies over the next seven years, Chevalier and his songs, such as "Mimi", "Louise", and "Valentine", became internationally popular.
 He returned to Paris in 1935.
-Click here for the song, Valentine from his last US film, Folies-Bergère, before going back to France.
+Click here for the song, Valentine from Folies-Bergère, which was his last US film before returning to live in France.

-In the late 1950's his appearance in the movie "Love in the Afternoon" started his second film career.
-This was followed by such films as "Can-Can", "Pepe", "Count Your Blessings", "A Breath of Scandal", "Jessica", "A New Kind of Love", "In Search of the Castaways", "Fanny", and, most importantly, "Gigi".
+After the war, Maurice toured the world with a one-man show.
+In the late 1950s, his appearance in the movie Love in the Afternoon with Audrey Hepburn and Gary Cooper started a second film career.
+This popular film was followed by Can-Can, Pepe, Count Your Blessings, A Breath of Scandal, Jessica, A New Kind of Love, In Search of the Castaways, Fanny, and, most importantly, Gigi.
 In 1959 he received a special Academy Award for his contributions to the world of entertainment.
-In the 1950's and 1960's, he made a number of memorable appearances on television in such programs as The Lucy-Desi Comedy Hour Click here for the first part of the 1958 episode, Lucy Goes to Mexico. and The Jack Benny Program.
+In the 1950's and 1960's, he made a number of memorable appearances on television in such programs as The Lucy-Desi Comedy Hour Click here for the 1958 episode, Lucy Goes to Mexico. and The Jack Benny Program.

-Maurice Chevalier died on New Year's Day 1972.
+Maurice Chevalier died on New Year's Day, 1972.